-To combat these malpractices, we have established policies and procedures, including but not limited to, declaration of conflicts of interests, grievance policy, Gift & Benefits policy and Staff Code of Conduct.
-Through the establishment of these policies, we encourage all employees to discharge their duties and conduct themselves in compliance with Australian laws and regulations including but not limited to Anti-Money Laundering and Counter-Terrorism Financing Act 2006, and to do so with integrity and honesty.
+To combat these malpractices, we have established policies and procedures, including but not limited to, conflict of interest policy, grievance policy, Gift & Benefits policy and Staff Code of Conduct and Ethics Policy.
+Through the establishment of these policies, we encourage all employees to discharge their duties and conduct themselves in compliance with Australian laws and regulations including but not limited to Anti-Money Laundering and Counter-Terrorism Financing Act 2006, and act in an ethical and responsible manner and show respects to all other staff, students and all parties within campus, at all times.
 Furthermore, students, employees or any stakeholders can also utilise complaint channels - as describe in the grievance policy - to file complaint to notify us of their complaint or suggestion.